saml1087/GTKY/README.md

-My name is ...
+My name is Sam Lee

-I'm ... years old.
+I'm 15 years old.

-I was born in ....
+I was born in Brooklyn

-My favorite color is ...
+My favorite color is Orange

-My favorite 3 artist are ...
+My favorite 3 artist are Bob, Billy, Joe

-On the weekends I like to ...
+On the weekends I like to go sleep throughout the hours and wake up to play games.